Human Biology Program

 The Human Biology program is an interdepartmental (Anthropology and Biology) combined major/minor designed for students interested in a liberal arts education with particular focus on the human organism.
 It provides a strong background in human evolution, structure, function and behavior.
-This program is especially suitable for those seeking careers (e.g. medicine, allied health [physician’s assistant, physical therapy, nursing] forensics, public health, administration, business, journalism) that deal directly or indirectly with human health and welfare.
+This program is especially suitable for those seeking careers that deal directly or indirectly with human health and welfare (e.g., medicine, allied health [physician’s assistant, physical therapy, nursing, etc.], public health), forensics, administration, business, journalism, and teaching.

 Students interested in research and/or teaching careers in biological anthropology are especially encouraged to major in Human Biology.
 Most graduate programs in Anthropology require undergraduate coursework in at least three of the four traditional subfields of anthropology (archaeology, cultural anthropology, biological anthropology), and some also require linguistics as the fourth subfield.
 It is advisable, therefore, for those intending to do graduate work in an anthropology department to take at least one course in each of these subfields.
 Students who plan on graduate work and professional careers in Biology are advised to major in Biological Sciences.